 - Researching information in a range of formats

 Where possible LCCM will provide part-time study options to suit you.
 Part-time study is normally provided as a personalised study plan within the full-time timetable.
 In some instances, part-time options are only available as a separate cohort and will be dependent on minimum numbers.

-All LCCM programmes are timetabled across three 10 week terms.
-We try to keep your formal contact sessions to three days a week, giving you the flexibility to schedule other activities.
+LCCM programmes are timetabled across three 10 week terms.
+Some programmes are timetabled into 2 or three semesters.
+We try to keep your formal contact sessions to three days a week, giving you the flexibility to work and schedule other activities.
 LCCM also timetables a range of extra-curricular activities across the week.

 The dates below provide term dates for the next three academic years.
 Students are expected to be available and in the UK during these times.